karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 >
 > “Do still pictures count?”
 >
-> “No. I’ve seen those in the Illustrated Weekly too.”
+> “No. I've seen those in the Illustrated Weekly too.”
 >
 > “Then, damn. no dude.
-Don’t tell me you have.”
+Don't tell me you have.”
 >
 > “Only a knee.”
 >